ned14/outcome/doc/src/content/reference/types/basic_result/_index.md

 9. `<cstdlib>`
 10. `<cassert>`

-This very light weight inclusion dependencies makes basic result suitable for use in global header files of very large C++ codebases.
+This very light weight set of inclusion dependencies makes basic result suitable for use in global header files of very large C++ codebases.

 ### Design rationale

 The basic result type is the main workhorse type of the Outcome library, providing a simple sum type with optional values representing success or disappointment.
-Unlike {{% api "std::expected<T, E>" %}}, Outcome's result type is designed specifically for convenience when implementing failure handling, and it has a number of API differences to facilitate that.
+Unlike {{% api "std::expected<T, E>" %}}, Outcome's result type is designed specifically for convenience when implementing failure handling across very large codebases, and it has a number of API differences to facilitate that.

 The first major design difference is that basic result models its constructor design on {{% api "std::variant<...>" %}}, rather than modelling {{% api "std::optional<T>" %}}'s constructor design like `std::expected<T, E>` does.
 This means that basic result will implicitly construct either a `T` or an `E` if doing so is unambiguous, same as `variant` does.
 Where implicit construction is ambiguous, the implicit constructors disable and a `T` or `E` can be specified via {{% api "in_place_type_t<T>" %}}, or via {{% api "success_type<T>" %}} or {{% api "failure_type<T>" %}}.
+We implement a subset of variant's constructors for improved compile time impact, so the implicit and explicit constructor design is split into fixed subsets to reduce SFINAE execution.

 The second major design difference is that union storage is NOT used, as it is assumed that `sizeof(E)` will be small for failure handling.
-This very considerably reduces load on the compiler, and substantially improves compile times in very large C++ codebases.
+This very considerably reduces load on the compiler, and substantially improves compile times in very large C++ 14 codebases, because copies and moves do not need to jump through complex ceremony in order to implement the never-empty guarantees which would be required in a union storage based implementation (C++ 17 onwards does far fewer copy and move constructor instantiations, but it all adds up -- work avoided is always the fastest).

 ### Public member type aliases